vspiliop/kafka-actuators/README.md

 ### kafka-actuators

-A Spring Boot `info` actuator that displays the health of the Kafka cluster, based on the number of currently running kafka nodes and the configure broker setting `min.insync.replicas`.
+A Spring Boot `info` actuator that displays the health of the Kafka cluster, based on the number of currently running kafka nodes and the configured broker setting `min.insync.replicas`.

 Examples: